The Sunflower paintings that Vincent Van Gogh created are trendy. Many scholars believe that the Sunflower paintings helped Van Gogh’s popularity.

 - Two Cut Sunflowers (Version 2) by Vincent Van Gogh (1887) Kunstmusseum, Bern Switzerland.

-- Two Cut Sunflowers (Version 3) by Vincent Van Gogh *1887( Metropolitan Museum of Art, New York the USA
+- Two Cut Sunflowers (Version 3) by Vincent Van Gogh *1887( Metropolitan Museum of Art, New York USA

 - One Vase of Sunflowers with Fifteen Flowers, by Vincent Van Gogh, is at the Japan Museum of Art, Tokyo, Japan

-- Vase with Fifteen Sunflowers, by Vincent Van Gogh, National Gallery of London, London England.
+- Vase with Fifteen Sunflowers, by Vincent Van Gogh, National Gallery of London, London, England.

 - Vase with Fifteen Sunflowers by Vincent Van Gogh, Van Gogh Museum, Amsterdam, Holland.